newchuyalong/libgdx-learning/Running-Tests.md

-Libgdx comes with a ton of small [test examples](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests/src/com/badlogic/gdx/tests).
-To run and easily analyze these, you need to work directly from the libgdx source.
+LibGDX comes with a ton of small [test examples](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests/src/com/badlogic/gdx/tests).
+To run and easily analyze these, you need to work directly from the libGDX source.

 Running the tests is currently limited to **Eclipse**, so [[make sure you have Eclipse setup properly|Setting up your Development Environment (Eclipse, Intellij IDEA, NetBeans)]].
 In addition to this, you will also need:
 * [Ant](http://ant.apache.org/) installed and available in your `PATH` environment variable so you can execute it on the command line